Differentiable Structure Learning and Causal Discovery for General Binary Data: Introduction

 Many real-world datasets involve binary or other discrete variables (e.g. presence/absence of a condition, binary genetic markers, survey responses), whose complex dependency structures are not well handled by methods designed for continuous data.
 Traditional Gaussian \citep{zhao2024high,gao2022optimal} or continuous assumptions often break down in these cases.
 However, only a few works have attempted to extend differentiable structure learning to discrete data.
 These existing approaches typically impose specific parametric forms on the data-generating process.
 For instance, a recent method~\citep{zeng2022causal} for discrete differentiable structure learning assumes a generalized linear SEM.
 Moreover, the theoretical identifiability guarantees of these methods rely on particular distributional constraints that may not hold for general discrete data.
 These gaps call for a more flexible approach that can capture the rich dependence patterns in discrete data without relying on untested generative assumptions.

-Outside the differentiable paradigm, decades of work have produced both \emph{score-based} and \emph{constraint-based} algorithms for discrete causal discovery.
-Score-based searches (e.g., greedy equivalence search~\citep{chickering2002optimal}) perform well on small graphs, but their greedy, local exploration of a super-exponential DAG space often traps them in local optima and limits scalability.
-Constraint-based procedures---such as the PC algorithm and its variants~\citep{spirtes2000causation,cui2016copula}---rely on conditional-independence tests that become unreliable with finite samples or measurement noise.
-Many discrete methods also impose additional simplifications (additive-noise models \citep{peters2010identifying}, hidden compact representations \citep{cai2018causal}, linear effects~\citep{li2018combining}, latent Gaussian variables~\citep{andrews2019learning}), which can lead to model misspecification.
-Even the most recent differentiable approaches evaluated on discrete data lack a formal justification.
-For instance, \citet{bello2022dagma} apply continuous optimization methods to discrete data without fully accounting for discrete-specific characteristics, introducing implicit assumptions and evaluation metrics.
+Outside the differentiable paradigm, decades of work have produced both \emph{score-based}~\citep[e.g.][]{chickering2002optimal} and \emph{constraint-based}~\citep[e.g.][]{spirtes1991algorithm} algorithms for causal discovery.
+Many discrete methods also impose additional simplifications (additive-noise models \citep{peters2010identifying}, hidden compact representations \citep{cai2018causal}, linear effects~\citep{li2018combining}, latent Gaussian variables~\citep{andrews2019learning}), which may not apply to discrete data.
+Even the most recent differentiable approaches evaluated on discrete data lack a formal justification: For instance, \citet{bello2022dagma} apply continuous optimization methods to discrete data under a logistic regression model, although the underlying identifiability and theory for such a model has yet to be worked out.
 These observations underscore the need for a general, theoretically-sound framework for differentiable structure learning in discrete data.

 In this work, we propose a general differentiable structure learning framework for discrete data, which captures arbitrary dependencies without assuming a specific data-generating process.
 We first show that, in this general setting, DAGs are non-identifiable from observational data alone.
 Nevertheless, we characterize the complete set of compatible structures and parameters.
 To select among these, we adopt a sparsity principle, aiming for the sparsest DAG consistent with the observed distribution.
 We formulate this as a single differentiable optimization problem.
 Lastly, we establish theoretical guarantees showing that our method recovers the correct Markov equivalence class under mild assumptions.
 Unlike prior work, our approach avoids assumptions like linearity or additivity, enabling it to model richer causal dependencies.